 This feature can be put to great use for banking as well when you are traveling and need some money to lock your bank account back home.
 Likewise, some banking websites require local IP addresses to conduct transactions or even access online banking facilities, making VPNs that more important.

 The criteria to be applied for searching for a suitable VPN is dictated by the purpose(s) you wish to use it for.
 Online banking is arguably the most sensitive activity you could perform since hackers and cybercriminals are looking for easy victims to steal money from all the time.

 Surfshark uses highly secure techniques for ensuring the security and privacy of user data transferring through their servers.
-It has a built-in ad and malware blocker for extra security of users from potential malicious software.
+It has a built-in ad and malware blocker for the extra security of users from potentially malicious software.